Do you know about this fraud? You may not be buying real olive oil! Learn which are the best olive oils on the market for you to buy.

 How do we get the best olive oils when there is an ‘Olive Oil Fraud’ happening?
 Many of us want to use authentic ‘extra virgin olive oil’ to get all the wonderful health benefits and taste but are you using real or fake olive oil?
 Learn about some of the best olive oil brands.

 When you go into the trouble of seeking out authentic oil and spending the extra money, there is a high chance that it is not actually extra virgin oil at all!

 It is one of the many that are part of the ‘Olive Oil Fraud’.

-That olive oil is likely to be a fraud.
-A high percentage of the olive oils are not at all what they say it is.
-Just because they say it is ‘Extra-virgin olive oil’ or even ‘Certified’ does not mean that it actually is.
-All olive oils are not created equal.
+A high percentage of the oils are not at all what they say on the label.
+Just because they say it is ‘Extra Virgin Olive Oil’ (EVOO) or even ‘Certified’ does not mean that it actually is.
+They are not all created equal.

 - First, the oil must come from fresh olives that were milled within 24 hours of their harvest.

 - Next, it must be extracted by mechanical means, not from heat or chemicals.

 - They must not be treated chemically in any way.

 - EVOO is, in fact, fresh olive juice.